 We at Granite House will be following the coma stimulation program used by the major brain injury centers, employing distinct periods of alternating stimulation and rest time.
 The brain needs stimulation but it should be varied and monitored.
 While the residents are up, they will have appropriate stimulation and full supervision.
 This includes sunshine, fresh air, companionship, therapy, and noises common in a home.
 It will also include sensory stimulation to maintain the connections in the brain that detect smell, sound, touch, taste, and sight.
 Even just varying the sound is important, from playing jazz for 20 minutes, then classical, to singing, reading aloud, or quiet conversation.

 Since the residents will all be incontinent and need to be changed every few hours, they will be transferred to and from the bed to chair often.
 A typical day would be three periods of 2 to 2 ½ hours up in the chair: mid morning, mid- afternoon, and early evening.
-When the residents are in bed, they will have safe, quiet, stimulation free time in their rooms.
-There may not be a television in every room, but definitely some quiet soothing music.
-The lights will be out, the shades will be drawn, and the brain will be allowed to rest.
+When the residents are in bed, they will have safe, quiet time with lower stimulation, according to their care plan.

 MODEL OF CARE

 Granite House is not intended to be a medical facility, nor will it be a rehab facility.
 Our purpose is to offer a home-like setting for the long-term care of people who are not likely to emerge from a minimally conscious state, yet are otherwise stable and responsive to external stimulation.
 The dwelling and activities of daily living at Granite House are modeled on actual home settings, creating a safe, peaceful, accessible environment.